Free Globularly Generated Double Categories II: The Canonical Double Projection

 \

 \textit{Faithfulness of decorated horizontalization}

 \

-We now prove that the decorated horizontalization functor $H^*$ is faithful when restricted to category \textbf{gCat} of globularily generated double categories thus allowing an interpretation of \textbf{gCat} as a concrete category over \textbf{bCat}$^*$ and of $Q$ as a free construction.
+We now prove that the decorated horizontalization functor $H^*$ is faithful when restricted to the category \textbf{gCat} of globularly generated double categories thus allowing an interpretation of \textbf{gCat} as a concrete category over \textbf{bCat}$^*$ and of $Q$ as a free construction.
 We begin with the following proposition.

 \begin{lem} Let $C,C'$ be globularly generated double categories.
 Let $G,G':C\to C'$ be double functors.
 Suppose that the equation $H^*G=H^*G'$ holds.
 In that case the equations

 hold for every $k\geq 1$. \end{lem}